 The Connection Between Mental Illness and Substance Abuse

-Many people don’t know realize that they have a mental health disorder until it’s too late.
+Many people don’t realize that they have a mental health disorder until much later in life.
 Mental illness symptoms can sneak up anybody, and it can be extremely confusing and scary.
 Rather than asking for help, it’s quite common for people to self-medicate with drugs or alcohol.
-When trying to recover from a drug or alcohol addiction, you should always go to a facility that offers dual diagnosis treatment.

-When choose a facility that offers treatment for mental illness and addiction, you’ll begin to find answers.
+When choosing a dual diagnosis treatment center, you’ll begin to find answers.
 Finding out that some of your thoughts and emotions come from mental illness means that you can find a solution.
 It’s also vital for your long-term addiction recovery as well.

 Some of the most common mental illnesses include:

 - Post-traumatic stress disorder (PTSD)

 - Attention deficit hyperactive disorder (ADHD)